Marak/ayyo-wars/ReadMe.md

 *Client-Side Prediction / Lag Compensation / Snapshot Interpolation*

 Through the use of the [snapshot-interpolation](https://github.com/geckosio/snapshot-interpolation) library, Ayyo Wars is able to perform client-side prediction for all game object movement and then reconcile those objects against the server state.
-In online mode all clients broadcast their inputs to the authortative server, which then sends back the actual server-side calculated positions to the client which adjusts them based the snapshot state differential.
+In online mode all clients broadcast their inputs to the authortative server, which then sends back the actual server-side calculated positions to the client which updates based on the snapshot state differential.

 ## Modifying Game Contents